To create unforgettable early experiences of contemporary dance-theatre for all children.

 Peut-Etre Theatre has toured to prestigious national venues such as: Royal Albert Hall, South Bank Centre, National Theatre, Lyric Hammersmith, The Roundhouse, The Place, The Egg, Brighton Dome, Polka, The Curve, Arts Depot, Barnsley Civic; and internationally to Singapore, France, Israel, Malta, and China.

 “It’s moving to think that this is the first experience of theatre for some in the audience.”

 “Peut-être Theatre raises the bar of children’s theatre in concept, design, and execution.”

 “Proof that children’s theatre can be beautiful and brainy without losing sight of a good old-fashioned story.”

 What’s On Stage

-Daphna Attias – Artistic director
+Daphna Attias – Artistic Director

-Maya Politaki – Associate Artist
+Maya Politaki – Associate Director

 Maya studied theatre and dance in Athens.
 She is the founding member of standnotamazed.
 She has been a member of Peut-Être Theatre since 2007.

 Maya is a graduate of the MA-ATP course at The Central School of Speech and Drama, University of London.